-We use categories of operating and maintenance costs, depreciation, cost of capital, and transmission and other pass-through costs, such as local authority rates.
-The following table details the forecast costs for each of these categories for the FY24 pricing year.
+We use categories of operating and maintenance costs, depreciation, cost of capital, and recoverable costs including transmission and other pass-through costs such as local authority rates.
+The following table details the forecast costs for each of these categories for the FY25 pricing year.